agroal/pgagroal/doc/GETTING_STARTED.md

   pgagroal [ -c CONFIG_FILE ] [ -a HBA_FILE ] [ -d ]

 Options:
-  -c, --config CONFIG_FILE       Set the path to the pgagroal.conf file -a, --hba HBA_FILE             Set the path to the pgagroal_hba.conf file -l, --limit LIMIT_FILE         Set the path to the pgagroal_databases.conf file -u, --users USERS_FILE         Set the path to the pgagroal_users.conf file -A, --admins ADMINS_FILE       Set the path to the pgagroal_admins.conf file -S, --superuser SUPERUSER_FILE Set the path to the pgagroal_superuser.conf file -d, --daemon                   Run as a daemon
-  -V, --version                  Display version information -?, --help                     Display help
+  -c, --config CONFIG_FILE           Set the path to the pgagroal.conf file -a, --hba HBA_FILE                 Set the path to the pgagroal_hba.conf file -l, --limit LIMIT_FILE             Set the path to the pgagroal_databases.conf file -u, --users USERS_FILE             Set the path to the pgagroal_users.conf file -F, --frontend FRONTEND_USERS_FILE Set the path to the pgagroal_frontend_users.conf file -A, --admins ADMINS_FILE           Set the path to the pgagroal_admins.conf file -S, --superuser SUPERUSER_FILE     Set the path to the pgagroal_superuser.conf file -d, --daemon                       Run as a daemon -V, --version                      Display version information -?, --help                         Display help
 ```

 If you don't have `pgagroal` in your path see [README](../README.md) on how to